 With programs that now span the Basic Sciences (Pharmaceutical Sciences, Microbiology, and Molecular Biosciences), Clinical Sciences (Pharmacy, Biomedical Technology, Clinical Laboratory Sciences, and Cytotechnology/Molecular Cytology), and Population Health Sciences (Public Health, Health Outcomes Research & Informatics), ACPHS has positioned itself well to keep pace with a world where these three areas are increasingly tied together.

 Our academic programs are further enhanced by learning experiences unique to ACPHS.
-We are the only school in New York State, for example, to have its own student operated pharmacies, operating in medically underserved areas of the region.
-Our latest initiative - The Collaboratory - provides opportunities for the College to partner with local community organizations on the development of new or expanded health and wellness programs.
+We are the only school in New York State, for example, to have its own student-operated pharmacies, operating in medically underserved areas of the region.
+Our latest initiative - The Collaboratory - provides public health practice site opportunities for students and allows the College to partner with local community organizations on the development of new or expanded health and wellness programs.

 ACPHS also provides a stimulating academic environment where students have access to a high level of professional experience similar to what one might expect to find at a large research university.
 Yet, they benefit from our small college setting, which allows for close interaction with faculty mentors.

 It all adds up to an exceptional educational experience, and that’s not just my opinion.
-A 2019 report by the The Wall Street Journal listed ACPHS as the top value-added school in the country in a study of nearly 1,000 colleges and universities.
+A 2022 ranking of 4,500 colleges by ROI, listed ACPHS as the #1 value-added school in New York State and #2 in the country!

 We invite you to visit our College and learn more about how we are helping redefine what is possible – in our students and for all of human health.